The Black Road: Production

 Between 2001 and 2003, Nessen spent almost a year in Aceh.
 During this time, Nessen was repeatedly ordered to stop reporting from rebel-held areas.
 Upon giving himself up to Indonesian authorities, Nessen was imprisoned for 40 days.
-The Indonesian military originally accused him of espionage, and threatened the death penalty, but due to U.S. Embassy involvement in the case Nessen was found to be innocent, and was only charged with failing to inform officials of an address change and failing to report to martial law authorities.
+The Indonesian military originally accused him of espionage, and threatened him with the death penalty.
+After U.S. Embassy involvement in the case, Nessen was found innocent, and was only charged with failing to inform officials of an address change and failing to report to martial law authorities.
 Following this he was expelled from Indonesia and was denied entry for a year.

 A year after the film's release, Nessen was invited to visit his wife's relatives in Aceh.
-However, upon arrival at the Polonia Airport on 19 April 2006, Nessen was denied entry to Indonesia.
+However, upon arrival at Polonia Airport on 19 April 2006, Nessen was denied entry to Indonesia.
 No reason was given to him, but his wife told newspapers that the government still considers him a threat.